-Omnik datalogger is my solar project on Github that enables you te do more with your Omnik Solar System logging.
+Omnik datalogger is my solar project on Github that enables you to do more with your Omnik Solar System logging.
 The manual page/documentation has been updated and there is a now a wiki for more information (Note: The wiki is still onder development).
-Thanks to Pascal Prins who’s code base I have been using.
-His project uses the omnik portal API, discussed later.
+Thanks to Pascal Prins who’s wrote the initial code base.
+His project used the omnik portal API, which now is no longer available.
 Many installed a Omniksolar PV system with a wireless datalogger to enable reporting at https://www.omnikportal.com.
 Over the years this portal supplied reporting for your Omnik solar system.
 Now this functionality is still available at https://www.solarmanpv.com/portal.
 Many users now have a home automation system installed and want to do more with their solar data.
-Others want to use other reportings tools te process there power data.
+Others want to use other reportings tools that process there solar power data.
 Omnik datalogger can help you achieve this.
 Omnikdatalogger can export Omnik inverter data to pvoutput , an Influxdb database or publish at an MQTT broker.
 For Home Assistant auto discovery is supported.

 How does it work